amaanmajeed/WebDev/README.md

 2. To view the code for each website, click on the "HTML" or "CSS" button on the top right-hand side of the website.

 ## Contributing
 Contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.
+Please read the contribution guidelines `CONTRIBUTE.md` first.